-The future of defence systems will be defined at the 2023 edition of DSEI, which will take place with no delays from September 12th until September 15th, 2023 at ExCel London in London, the UK.
-Organisers were quick to assure visitors of the presence of robust COVID-19 health and safety measures.
+The future of defence systems will be defined at the 2025 edition of DSEI, which will take place with no delays from September 9th until September 12th, 2025 at ExCeL London in London, UK.
+Organisers have stated that due to the removal of the country's pandemic-related limitations, the venue will not have robust Covid-19 health and safety measures in place.

 A Brief Overview of DSEI

 The international defence and security sectors congregate in London, UK to oversee new policies as well as buy the latest products and technical innovations.
 DSEI, as an international exhibition, is quite comprehensive in its product representation, covering the finer aspects of military tech and safety technology.
 Not only that, but you get to interact with government officials at all levels.